 McSiip at the STEM Center of Rowan University is offering a wide variety of engaging, hands-on workshops this fall with a focus on the Common Core State Standards.
 A brief description of each workshop is provided below.

-Presenters for all workshops are Rowan University professors and staff and include: Dr. Janet Caldwell, Dr. Eric Milou, Dr. John Hermann, Dr. Paul Laumakis, Dr. Issam Abi-El-Mona, Mary Capriotti, and Gerard Telmosse.
+Presenters for workshops are Rowan University professors and staff and include: Dr. Janet Caldwell, Dr. Eric Milou, and Dr. Issam Abi-El-Mona.

 Be sure to click on the link in the description to view a full color flyer for each workshop, or click here for a brochure with all of our workshops listed!

 For more information please contact Jen Murphy at firstname.lastname@example.org (856-256-4827)